PerlFFI/FFI-Platypus/README.md

 my $function = $ffi->function( $name => \@fixed_argument_types => \@var_argument_types => \&wrapper);
 ```

-Version 0.91 and later allows you to creat functions for c variadic functions
+Version 0.91 and later allows you to create functions for c variadic functions
 (such as printf, scanf, etc) which can take a variable number of arguments.
 The first set of arguments are the fixed set, the second set are the variable
 arguments to bind with.
 The variable argument types must be specified in order